victorduartedefreitas/Freitas.Octopus/README.md

 You can download this library on NuGet: Freitas.Octopus (https://www.nuget.org/packages/Freitas.Octopus)

-### Now, you may asking: how can I use Freitas.Octopus?
+### Now, you may be wondering: how can I use Freitas.Octopus?
 Follow me, I'll teach you!